Fourth Macedonian War: Andriscus claims the throne

 Around 154/153 BC, a Greek named Andriscus, who bore a resemblance to the Antigonids, began claiming that he was Philip, a now-obscure son of Perseus, and had been reared in secrecy by a foster family.
 The origins of this youth are unclear; ancient sources generally agree that he was a man of low origins, and that he hailed from Adramyttium in Aeolis in northwestern Asia Minor.
 He entered Macedonia in force to claim "his" throne, but was repulsed, presumably by the combined forces of three of the four client republics (the third republic had been forbidden from raising troops by the settlement of 167 BC).

 At some point after this failure, he travelled to Syria and enlisted as a mercenary of the Seleucid monarch, Demetrius I Soter, and now began making his claims there.
-News of his claims spread, and after gaining enough notability, he appealed to the Seleucid monarch, Demetrius I Soter, to help him regain his throne.
+News of his claims spread, and after gaining enough notability, he appealed to Demetrius to help him regain his throne.
 Despite riotous support for him from the population of the Seleucid capital, Antioch, Demetrius refused to help him, and instead arrested him and had him shipped to Rome.
 The senate, however, remained complacent; although he was brought before the senate, he was simply exiled to an Italian city.
 He soon managed to escape from Italy and fled back to the Greek world, but the Romans remained unpreturbed; they did not take him seriously.

 He travelled to Miletus, where he tried to advance his claims further, attracting significant attention.
 Diodorus writes that when the leaders of Miletus learned about this, they arrested him and sought advice from visiting Roman envoys on what to do with him; the envoys were contemptuous of the pretender and told the Milesians that he was safe to release.
-After his release, he continued to try and achieve his aim of becoming king of Macedon.
+After his release, he continued to try to achieve his aim of becoming king of Macedon.
 He travelled to Pergamon to meet with Callippa, a former concubine of Perseus, who gave him money and royal regalia.
 From there he went on to Byzantium, where he was received favourably and obtaining a significant following and a number of sympathizers.
 Helliesen proposes that the following that Andriscus built up in this period derived from Macedonians who had fled to Attalid territory after the Third Macedonian War and had been settled in garrisons in western Lydia.

 Andriscus then travelled to Thrace, where he found allies and sympathy, especially from the Odrysian king Teres III, who was related to the Antigonids by marriage.
 Teres held a coronation ceremony for Andriscus, crowning him with a diadem, gave him a hundred troops, and introduced him to other Thracian leaders, including one Barsabas, who agreed to accompany him on his campaign to reclaim the Macedonian throne.
 He was also aided by some forces of Macedonian origin that Rubinsohn refers to as "émigré rabble".